Rewrite and htaccess: Differences and Considerations for Migrating from NGINX and Apache to Caddy

 structure is simple and intuitive.

-- NGINX's configuration file structure is relatively complex, whereas Caddy's
+- NGINX's configuration file structure is relatively complex, while Caddy's

 Modules and Directives:

-- NGINX has many modules and directives; Caddy has similar functionalities but with different configuration methods.
-Conversion based on Caddy's documentation is necessary.
+- NGINX has many modules and directives, and Caddy has similar functionalities, but the configuration methods differ.
+You need to convert them based on Caddy's documentation.

-When migrating from Apache and NGINX to Caddy, it is important to note the differences in the configuration methods of Rewrite rules and the structure of configuration files.
-Caddy's configuration file syntax is simple and readable, and Rewrite rules are pre-configured, so users typically do not need additional configurations.
-Hopefully, this article helps you during the migration process.
+When migrating from Apache and NGINX to Caddy, it is important to pay attention to the differences in the configuration methods for Rewrite rules and the structure of configuration files.
+Caddy's configuration file syntax is simple and easy to read, and it already has default configurations for Rewrite rules, so users usually do not need to configure Rewrite rules additionally.
+We hope this article helps you during the migration process.